samuelgr/Xidi/README.md

 <h1 id="xidi">Introduction</h1>

-Xidi provides a consistent interface between modern XInput-based controllers (i.e. Xbox-type controllers) and older games that use DirectInput or WinMM to communicate with game controllers.
-While many XInput-based controllers are also exposed via DirectInput and WinMM and can be used in older games, using Xidi can lead to an improved gameplay experience.
+Xidi improves the gameplay experience when using modern XInput-based controllers (such as Xbox controllers) with older games that use DirectInput or WinMM to communicate with game controllers.
+In more technical terms, Xidi provides both DirectInput and WinMM interfaces for games to use and communicates with XInput-based game controllers natively using XInput, translating between the two interfaces as needed.

+Xidi is implemented as a library that games should load instead of the system-supplied versions.
+As such, it is a very localized fix: no installation is required, and no persistent system-wide changes are made.

-<h2 id="xidi-features">Features</h2>
+<h2 id="xidi-features">Key Features</h2>

-- Ever experienced broken analog controls, phantom button presses, or complete failure to detect controller input using an Xbox-type controller with an older game?
-Xidi can fix that.
+- Fixes issues encountered in older games, such as broken analog controls, phantom button presses, or complete failure to commmunicate with the controller.
+Without Xidi these issues can come up in DirectInput-based or WinMM-based games when used with an XInput controller.

-- Change controllers while a game is running.
+- Allows controllers to be changed while a game is running.
 Older games do not normally support this, but with Xidi controllers can be plugged in, unplugged, and swapped seamlessly during gameplay.

-- Forgot to plug in the controller before starting the game?
-No problem, just plug it in after the game is running and it will be recognized automatically.
-Without Xidi, it would be necessary to quit the game, plug in the controller, and re-launch.

-<h2 id="xidi-whentouse">When to Use Xidi</h2>

-Xidi is useful for improving the gameplay experience of older games with new XInput-based (i.e. Xbox-type) controllers.
-The game must natively support controller input using either DirectInput or WinMM.

-<h2 id="xidi-whennottouse">When Not to Use Xidi</h2>
+Without Xidi this would require exiting and restarting the game.

+<h2 id="xidi-whennottouse">Limitations</h2>

 Xidi is not useful if: